-Because they mature quickly, the risk of holding T-bills is not as great as with longer-term T-notes or Treasury bonds.
+Because they mature quickly, T-bills may be the safest treasury security investment.
+The risk of holding them is not as great as with longer-term T-notes or Treasury bonds.

-Liquidity: All Treasury securities are very liquid, but if you sell prior to maturity you may experience gains or losses, depending on the interest rate environment (see risks, above).
+Liquidity: All Treasury securities are very liquid, but if you sell prior to maturity you may experience gains or losses, depending on the interest rate environment.

-How they’re valued: Government bond funds are mutual funds that invest in debt securities the U.S. government and its agencies issue.
+Government bond funds are mutual funds that invest in debt securities issued by the U.S. government and its agencies.
 The funds invest in debt instruments such as T-bills, T-notes, T-bonds and mortgage-backed securities issued by government-sponsored enterprises such as Fannie Mae and Freddie Mac.

 Risks: Funds that invest in government debt instruments are considered to be among the safest investments because the securities are backed by the faith and credit of the U.S. government.
 However, like other mutual funds, the fund itself is not government-backed and is subject to risks — namely interest rate fluctuations and inflation.
-If interest rates rise, bond prices decline, and if interest rates decline, bond prices rise.
-Interest-rate risk is greater for long-term bonds.
+If interest rates rise, prices of existing bonds decline, and if interest rates decline, prices of existing bonds rise.
+Interest rate risk is greater for long-term bonds.
 Further, if the inflation rate rises, purchasing power can be diminished.